Landia station

-Landia station is a closed rail station on the Long Island Rail Road's Port Jefferson Branch in the Locust Grove section of Syosset, New York.
+Landia is a former station on the Long Island Rail Road's Port Jefferson Branch, located on Robbins Lane in the Locust Grove section of Syosset, within Nassau County, Long Island, New York, United States.

 History

 The station was opened on December 15, 1952 for the Fairchild Camera & Instrument Corporation, which had recently moved from Queens to Syosset.
 Its purpose was to provide transportation to work for Fairchild employees who still lived in Queens and did not own automobiles.

-Service to the station was halted on June 26, 1972 as the station did not have high-level platforms to accommodate the new M1 cars which did not have stairs to grade-level.
+Service to Landia was halted on June 26, 1972, as the station did not have high-level platforms to accommodate the LIRR's new M1 railcars, which did not have stairs to allow for passengers to board from grade-level.
 In 1970, ridership at the station consisted of two daily passengers.
+On October 3, 1973, the station closed permanently, with officials concluding that upgrading the station to include high-level platforms for the new M1s was financially impractical, given the low ridership.

+Future

-On October 3, 1973, the station closed permanently.
-Reopening the station has been proposed as a solution to the gap problem at Syosset as it is on a straight portion of track compared to the curved section at Syosset.
+Reopening the Landia station has been proposed as a solution to the gap problem at the Syosset station slightly to the northeast, as Landia is located along a straight portion of track instead of the curved section at Syosset.